benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/4-Capacity/_index.en.md

 ## Listing the active executions of the workflow

-In this section, you use an AWS SDK integration in Step Functions to query the service..
+In this section, you use an AWS SDK integration in Step Functions to query the service.

 ### Step-by-step instructions ##